Understanding Your Tax Bill

 There are 440,173 parcels in Franklin County.

-239,956 parcels are paid by a mortgage company (the owner may never see a bill – unless they go online).
+- 239,956 parcels are paid by a mortgage company (the owner may never see a bill – unless they go online to search for a property).